“The will to win, the desire to succeed, the urge to reach your full potential… these are the keys that will unlock the door to personal excellence.”

 Back to Dubois.
 I loved the area.
 It is rich with history, has outrageous countryside and some good people.
 In fact, it was often a hiding place for the notorious outlaw Butch Cassidy and the Wild Bunch (1890).
 Local stories claim that Butch worked on various horse ranches.
 It is told that Butch and the gang often hid in the Wind River Canyon and the Wind River Mountains.
 Some say he owned a ranch as well.

 There is also the National Bighorn Sheep Interpretive Center, a museum that focuses on public education about the biology and habitat of bighorn sheep.
-It is an interesting place to visit and the locals often have gathering here.
+It is an interesting place to visit and the locals often have gathering there.

 The area is also rich in minerals and other great finds; people still search for gold, emeralds and other precious stones.
 Legends say, look for anthills, they hate the emeralds that block their holes.

 While we were living in Dubois, there was the Lava Mountain Fire (July 2016), plus other fires.
 Many people were evacuated from their homes and took refuge in the schools and other public facilities.
-The fire was so big that there were more firefighters that the population of Dubois (about 1200).
+The fire was so big that there were more firefighters (about 1200) than the population of Dubois.
 The fire did come close to town and there was one night I was ready to go if needed.
 Fortunately I lived on the other end of town and the fire was contained once it crossed the road near town.
 For the most part, the fire was on the other side of the river which made a natural fire line.
 (I am an ex wild land firefighter).
 The fire raged for over 13 days and burnt over 7,000 acres.
 As well, we even had air quality reports of when and when Not to be outside.
 Even though the fire was 0 percent contained for quite a while, thankfully no-one was hurt and no homes were destroyed.

 The Wrap Up: all in all, I met some wonderful people in Dubois, some I am still friends with.
 At work, I finally could not tolerate the stealing anymore and quit without notice.
 I can honestly say I have only done this two other times in my life.
 I always give at least a two week notice.
 But I had too many animosities plus working there was a constant reminder that I was being taken advantage of, big time.
 And they were so called “Christians”.
 I left with saying only a few things cordially, I do not work for thieves and it is all about principals and morals.